okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/quickstart/try-api/index.md

 To create an additional end user in your org, you can make a REST API call to the `/users` endpoint.

 The full URL of the endpoint needs to begin with your Okta domain.
-That should be followed by `/api/v1/users`.
+That should be followed by the specific path for this endpoint, which is `/api/v1/users`.
 For example: `https://dev-l33337.okta.com/api/v1/users`.

-To create a new user, make a `POST` call to that endpoint, supplying information about the new user in a JSON object in the request body.
+To create a new user, you make a `POST` call to that endpoint, supplying information about the new user in a JSON object in the request body.

 You need to include your API token in the `Authorization` header of the request.